Theme from Mission: Impossible: Other cover versions and renditions

 Tiësto created a dance remix version of the theme to promote the fourth film in the series Mission: Impossible – Ghost Protocol (2011).

 In January 2013, violinist and dancer Lindsey Stirling and The Piano Guys, Steven Sharp Nelson (cello) and Jon Schmidt (piano), released their interpretation of the "Theme from Mission: Impossible".
 The arrangement is true to the Schifrin original, but also employs a passage with a liberal use of the Piano Sonata in C by Wolfgang Amadeus Mozart K. 545 first movement and a self-composed passage to end the piece.
 The arrangement was introduced with a music video having a comedic cloak and dagger theme.
 Two official copies of the video have garnered nearly 10.7 million views (as of April 2021) on Lindsey Stirling's YouTube channel and over 20 million views on The Piano Guys YouTube channel (as of April 2021).

 For the promotion of the fifth film Mission: Impossible – Rogue Nation (2015), Japanese guitarist Miyavi covered the theme.

+The theme was used in a series of commercials for Etsy during the 2023 Christmas season.

+An arrangement was played during the closing ceremony of the 2024 Summer Olympics during the segment where Tom Cruise retrieves the Olympic Flag from Paris en route to Los Angeles.

+The 2024 Indian Tamil film The Greatest of All Time by filmmaker Venkat Prabhu had an Indianized cover version of the theme created by music composer Yuvan Shankar Raja when the main character jumps off a skyscraper in Bangkok after accomplishing a crucial mission.
+Earlier, a short clip from the same scene was played in the Telugu and Hindi versions of the film's trailer.